 Is writing hard?
 This is what we really want to know.
+We all want to be writers, but is it difficult to actually do the writing?

-Seems to about sum it up.
 Writing is easy, so long as we put the time in.
 So what do we make of this?
 How do we apply it?
 We start by telling the truth.

 How to get a book published